hrand1005/grafapyAPI/examples/README.md

 <token>
 <URL>
 ```
-You can run our examples.py script by creating such a file in your own home directory, or modifying the script to include your token and url via other means.
+You can run our examples.py script by creating a 'grafAuth' file in your own home directory, or modifying the script to include your token and url via other means.
 More on Grafana tokens [here](https://grafana.com/docs/tutorials/api_org_token_howto/).

 # Example 1